jcampbell05/volcano/README.md

 - **Control flow statements**: Volcano currently only supports `for` loops and experimental support for 'if' statements.
 But does not support other control flow statements like `while` loops, or `try`/`except` blocks.

-- **Python libraries**: Provide any replacement implementation for common python libraries like requests or os.
-This is a major limitation that we plan to address in the future.

 - **List comprehension statements**: We have no support for list comprehension

 - **Lambdas**: We have no support for lambdas